 When it comes to fishing tenkara, the number one question we are asked by new tenkara anglers is which tenkara rod to buy.

 Since all Tenkara USA rods will work for most trout fishing and smaller fish scenarios it’s hard to pin each one down to a specific use or to match your exact tenkara fishing preference.

 Each tenkara rod in our lineup was developed to fill a specific niche or preference for tenkara anglers, and have somewhat little overlap among them.

 Decision tree chart by Tenkara USA.
 Learn which tenkara fly-fishing rod is best suited to your needs.

 Three Easy Choices

-If you wish we offered fewer options, you can easily narrow the choices down to 3 “all-arounder” rods: the Hane (our adventure rod, ideal if you're looking for something that is super compact), the 12ft Iwana (great value all-arounder), and the Sato (our premium all-around rod)
+If you wish we offered fewer options, you can easily narrow the choices of the best tenkara rods down to 3 “all-arounder” rods: the Hane (our adventure rod, ideal if you're looking for a solid tenkara rod that is super compact), the 12ft Iwana (a great value all-around tenkara rod), and the Sato (our premium all-around rod)